Pre-travel currency options

 Currency, budgeting & tipping

 Tipping about 10% is standard in restaurants in both Chile and Argentina, but is not obligatory and is not added automatically to your bill.
 A service charge may be added in some places, which is separate from the tip and is used to cover complimentary entrees which may be served.
-Whilst a few establishments will be able to add a tip to your credit card charge, this is not usually possible, so consider leaving a tip in cash, at your discretion.
+While some establishments will be able to add a tip to your credit card charge, this is not always possible, so consider leaving a tip in cash, at your discretion.

 Tipping on board your ship